NBA Betting and Odds

 You can place live bets on NBA games at any licensed online sportsbook.
 As mentioned above, sports betting apps make for a great way to stay on top of live NBA odds.

-NBA futures open the doors to NBA betting on a year-round basis.
-That includes even in the offseason.
+NBA futures allow for NBA betting all year, even in the offseason.
 These are bets you can place on an outcome that won’t be known until a later date.
 Here are some of the top offerings you’ll see.

 - NBA Finals: Bet on a team to win it all.

-- NBA conference and division winners: Project out the top teams in the league.
+- NBA conference and division winners: Pick the top teams in the league.

-- NBA win totals: Choose over or under on numbers set by oddsmakers for each team.
+- NBA win totals: Choose over or under projected win totals set by oddsmakers for each team.

 - NBA player awards: Bet on league MVP, Rookie of the Year, etc.

-- NBA playoffs: Pick out the teams you think will make or miss the postseason.
+- NBA playoffs: Pick the teams you think will make or miss the postseason.

-- NBA draft: Wager on the player who’ll be selected first overall.
+- NBA draft: Wager on the player who will be selected first overall.

 - NBA lottery: Bet on which team you think will walk away with the top pick.

-Those are the major options, but some books will go the extra mile with additional offerings such as:
+Those are the major options, but some sportsbooks will go the extra mile with additional offerings such as:

 - NBA Christmas Day games: Early odds on the matchups.